CellProfiler/CellProfiler-Analyst/README.txt

 identifying your phenotypes.

-Once you are confident in the classifier rule set, you may score your entire experiment on a per-image or per-group basis (if you have defined groups in your properties file).
+Once you are confident in the classifier rule set, you may score your entire experiment on a per_image or per_group basis (if you have defined groups in your properties file).
 This will present you with a table of object counts and enrichment values for each phenotype you defined.
 You may then sort by these columns to find images (or groups) that are enriched or depleted for a